 Domestic violence encompasses a wide scope of offenses including assault, trespassing, spousal or child abuse, harassment and restraining order violations.
 Regardless of the offense you have been accused of or arrested for, it is critical that you obtain the services of a skilled criminal attorney right away.
 A conviction will have a negative impact on other issues including having access to your home/property, child visitation/custody, and other areas of your life.

 These types of cases are often complex; although you do have rights, police often do not respect those rights.
 Two of the most important are your right to remain silent, and your right to an attorney.
 Do not let law enforcement persuade you into saying anything without the presence of your lawyer.

-If you have been charged with domestic violence or are being investigated, do not hesitate to contact an experienced criminal lawyer.
+If you have been charged with domestic violence in Marin County or are being investigated, do not hesitate to contact an experienced criminal lawyer.
 At the Law Office of Matt Sullivan, you can count on strong, effective legal counsel and a caring, creative, committed advocate for you.Domestic Violence in Marin-Frequently Asked Questions

 At your first court appearance before the judge, in a misdemeanor or a felony, the Marin prosecutor may move to modify bail, even if you are already out of jail.
 Your defense attorney can object to any modification.
-It is possibly your defense attorney may move to have you released on your own recognizance or have bail reduced.
+It is possible your defense attorney may move to have you released on your own recognizance or have bail reduced.

 Most likely, the Marin prosecutor will file a request for a criminal protective order.
-This will prohibit you from having contact with your spouse or partner.
+This will prohibit you from having any contact with your spouse or partner.
 In many cases, this can prohibit you from being able to return home while the case is pending.
 There are ways to move to modify this criminal protective order but it is really dependent on facts of the case.

 The filing of a criminal protective order will require you to surrender all firearms you own or possess.
 The firearms can be held by a licensed gun store or sold through a licensed gun store, or transferred to another individual through a licensed gun store.
 My office can walk you through this process as we have helped many clients in this situation.What Happens if I go to Trial in My Marin Domestic Violence Case?

-If you go trial in your Marin Domestic Violence case, you and your attorney will prepare beforehand and develop a theory and theme of your case.
+If you go trial in your Marin Domestic Violence case, you and your attorney will prepare extensively and develop a theory and theme of your case.
 My office has years of experience preparing domestic violence cases for trial in Marin County.
-It’s a long process, and you will work closely with your lawyer in preparing your case for trial.
+It is a long process, and you will work closely with your lawyer in preparing your case for trial.
 Your attorney may file various motions to obtain all of the information from the prosecutor about the case.
-A trial consists of selecting a jury of your peers from a jury panel of between 60-300 county residents.
+A jury trial consists of selecting a jury of your peers from a jury panel composed of county residents.
 After the jury is selected there are opening statements, presentation of evidence by both sides, and closing arguments.
 After closing arguments and jury instructions are read, the jury will deliberate until they reach verdict.What Happens if I Plead Guilty in My Marin Domestic Violence Case?

-The usual sentence in a misdemeanor case is to attend and complete the 52 week batterers program in Marin County, 3 year court probation, court fines and fees, and possibly between 5-45 days jail that can be completed on the Sheriff's Work Program.
-If the other party is complaining of injury, and there is some evidence of injury, the Marin District Attorney may ask for more jail time.
-If the case is a felony, the sentence could be anywhere between 30 days or a few years in actual jail dependent on the severity of any injury.
+The usual sentence in a misdemeanor domestic violence case is to attend and complete the 52 week batterers program in Marin County, probation, court fines and fees, and possibly some county jail time.
+You may be eligible to complete any jail sentence through the Sheriff's Work Program.
+If the other party is complaining of injury, or there is some evidence of serious injury, the Marin District Attorney may charge the case as a felony.
+If the case is a felony, you could be facing state prison or a lengthy probation term and county jail time.Common Defenses in a Marin Domestic Violence Case